yfsun0920/DH110-2023Spring/Assignments/A03/README.md

 ## ✅ Step06: Organize/Documentation

 ### Insights from the Interview
+- Lack of motiviation even with gamefication elements (Part 1 14:24)
+> I have played Pokemen Go for a very short period of time.
+And I think it does work because these things are cute.
+I find them so I have to walk to some locations to find them.
+And I think that there's a software that tracks my water every day.
+And yeah, and the water I drink will just turn to the water that I plant to flowers.
+I think it doesn't keep me motivated because it's just very new and fresh to me when I first and then after maybe two days, I will just know that my flower will not grow.
+So I will just not drink more water anymore.

 - Need for personalization and reliance on recommendation algorithm (Part 2 6:40)
 > I think one thing is that I'm very familiar with how it works.
 And also the searching results have also already fitted to my preferences.
 So it will show the videos that I'm most used to opening....the software has already gotten used to my preferences.

+- Family members care about fitness data and know about each others' daily life (Part 2 11:28)
+> Yeah, I think my mom has me as a close friend.
+So she put me on the top.
+If I walk like zero steps, she would notice and then ask me why you didn't go out.

 - Frustration about keeping all family members motivated to do exercise together (Part 2 18:45)
 > I think that they usually respond to my shares but sometimes they might say they would do the exercise later.
 It is not as efficient as if I asked them in person.